jnjosh/JNJGoogleMapsActivity/README.md

 I'm not sure this is the best use of UIActivity but it was a fun little project, so __feedback is welcome__.
 I think in the future I might add a view controller to call that allows the developer to display a search field.

+The map pin image mask was created with the very awesome [Pictos icons](http://pictos.cc/)

 ## Usage ##

     JNJGoogleMapsActivity *googleMapsActivity = [[JNJGoogleMapsActivity alloc] init];